Guide to U.S. Silver Three Cent Pieces

-Although considered to be one of the odd denominations of the American monetary system, the three cent piece was struck for nearly four decades across two different series.
-The Three Cent Silver Pieces were produced from 1851 to 1873 with a separate overlapping series struck in nickel until 1889.
-The silver series features one basic design, which saw some modifications during the series leading to the creation of three different subtypes.
-Production levels were generally higher early in the series and then dwindled to extremely low figures towards the end, culminating with a final issue struck in proof format only.
+Although considered to be one of the odd denominations of the American monetary system, the three cent piece was struck across two different series over the course of nearly four decades.
+The first series, known as the Silver Three Cent Piece or “trime,” was produced from 1851 to 1873.
+During this period, the series underwent design changes resulting in three different subtypes.
+Production levels were generally high early in the series before dwindling to extremely low levels in later years, culminating with a final issue struck in proof format only.

-The history of the three cent silver piece and the three cent denomination in general can be traced back to the late 1840’s.
-Even then, circulating coinage in the United States largely consisted of fractional Spanish Colonial Coins, dating back as early as the mid 18th century.
+The history of the three cent denomination can be traced back to the late 1840’s.
+At the time, circulating coinage in the United States largely consisted of fractional Spanish Colonial coins, dating back as early as the mid-18th century.
 Since the coins had been in circulation for many years, they were often barely recognizable and no longer contained the expected amount of silver due to excessive wear.
-At the same time, the price of copper had been rising in price steadily over the past decade creating doubts about the continued viability of the large copper cents and half cents that were being produced.
+Meanwhile, the price of copper had been rising steadily over the past decade creating doubts about the continued viability of the large copper cents and half cents that were being produced.
 It was believed that the three cent denomination could mitigate both of these problems and improve the overall circulation of minor United States coinage.

-The event which triggered the introduction of the three cent silver piece in circulation, surprisingly, has nothing to do with the Spanish Colonial Coinage or coins in general.
-In early 1851, the postage rate for a regular letter was decreased from five to three cents.
-As such, a three cent silver coin would facilitate the purchase of a product sold regularly by the United States government.
-Later in the decade, the postage rate would also lead to the introduction of the three dollar gold piece in order to facilitate purchases of sheets of 100 stamps.
+Amidst these contributing factors, the event that would finally catalyze the introduction of the three cent denomination had to do with postage.
+In early 1851, the postage rate for a regular letter was reduced from five cents to three cents.
+As such, a three cent silver coin was deemed necessary to facilitate the purchase of stamps sold by the United States government.
+Later in the decade, the three-cent postage rate would also lead to the introduction of the three dollar gold piece in order to facilitate the purchase of sheets of 100 stamps.

-Originally the three cent silver coins were to be issued when old Spanish colonial silver coins were turned in at the Mint in Philadelphia.
-The results, however, were somewhat unsatisfactory and the Spanish colonial coins would remain a common occurrence in circulation until they were outlawed later in the decade, in 1857 The three cent silver denomination would continue to be struck until the passage of the Mint Act of 1873, which eliminated the two cent piece, silver three cent piece, half dime, and silver dollar.
+Originally the three cent silver coins were to be issued when old Spanish Colonial silver coins were redeemed at the Mint in Philadelphia.
+However, the results were somewhat unsatisfactory and the Spanish coins would continue to circulate until they were finally outlawed in 1857.
+The three cent silver denomination would be produced until the passage of the Mint Act of 1873, which eliminated the two cent piece, silver three cent piece, half dime, and silver dollar.
 The three cent denomination would continue in the form of the three cent nickel, which had been introduced in 1865 and would continue to be struck until 1889.